-- Model Aircraft- Any display or poster related to flight, aircraft or model aircraft. - Model Aircraft Aircraft (other than plastic models) built to show.
-This also includes miniature wooden aircraft from a kit not to be painted. - (\)Model Aircraft- Operation of a radio controlled or Ucontrolled aircraft. (electric or fuel powered) - 12. (\)Model Aircraft- Glider built to fly hand launch. - 13. (\) Model Aircraft- Rubber band powered plane built to fly. - 14.
-Model Aircraft- Spot landing airplane. - (\)Model Aircraft- Styrofoam aircraft made from a kit built to fly. - 16. (\)Model Aircraft- Rubber band catapult glider built to fly.
+- 9. Model Aircraft- Any display or poster related to flight, aircraft or model aircraft. - 10.
+Model Aircraft Aircraft (other than plastic models) built to show.
+This also includes miniature wooden aircraft from a kit not to be painted.

-Mini Aircraft - No larger than 12" diameter, radio controlled, no airplanes.
-Judging 7/23 on fairgrounds in Stock Pavilion 9-11 am.
+- 11. ()Model Aircraft- Operation of a radio controlled or Ucontrolled aircraft. (electric or fuel powered) - 12. ()Model Aircraft- Glider built to fly hand launch. - 13. ()Model Aircraft- Rubber band powered plane built to fly. - 14.
+Model Aircraft- Spot landing airplane. - 15. ()Model Aircraft- Styrofoam aircraft made from a kit built to fly. - 16. ()Model Aircraft- Rubber band catapult glider built to fly.
+Balsa or styofoam - Mini Aircraft No larger than 12" diameter, radio controlled, no airplanes.
+Judging 7/22 on fairgrounds in Stock Pavilion 8:30-10 am.